caseyct69/Equalizer-APO-and-Easy-Effects-Preset-for-Dell-G15-5520/README.md

 # Equalizer APO and Easy Effects Preset for Dell G15 5520
 ### My attempt at making the Dell G15 5520 speakers sound more natural via tuning.
-Made for people who like clarity and detail in their music.
+Made for a better music and gaming experience.
 Feel free to try this out on any other Dell G series laptop.

 ## Equalizer